 - Environmental Dimension: Concerned with understanding how your surroundings impact your well-being.
 It includes making environmentally conscious choices and being aware of the effects your daily habits have on the planet.

-Financial vs. Physical Dimension: Imagine you have a high-paying job that demands long hours and frequent travel.
+- Is the effort required to make traction in one dimension pulling you away from making traction in another area of wellness?
+E.g. Imagine you have a high-paying job that demands long hours and frequent travel.
 While this might bring financial stability and success (financial traction), it can also lead to neglecting your physical health due to limited time for exercise and healthy eating.
-Striking a balance between financial prosperity and physical well-being can be a challenge.
+Another example: A highly social lifestyle with frequent socializing (social traction) may conflict with the ability to devote sufficient time and focus to vocational aspirations.